ViralTexts/gtr-clusters/clusters/18601120-sn85025007-SingularVegetableSkeleton.md

 ed into two branches, sending one along
 each leg to the heel, where they both turned
 upward to the toes.
 One of these roots f rm
-eo a slight crook at th
+eo a slight crook at the
 </td><td style="width: 50%; max-height: 75%; margin: auto; display: block;">
 <img alt="Page image" src="https://tile.loc.gov/image-services/iiif/service:ndnp:iahi:batch_iahi_hypno_ver01:data:sn83045646:00279528608:1866103001:0249/pct:15.833449,27.803056,9.800120,4.039507/!600,600/0/default.jpg"/>
 </td>